hashicorp/next-mdx-remote/README.md

 ## APIs

-This library exposes two functions, `serialize` and `hydrate`, much like `react-dom`.
-These two are purposefully isolated into their own files -- `serialize` is intended to be run **server-side**, so within `getStaticProps`, which runs on the server/at build time. `hydrate` on the other hand is intended to be run on the client side, in the browser.
+This library exposes a function and a component, `serialize` and `<MDXRemote />`.
+These two are purposefully isolated into their own files -- `serialize` is intended to be run **server-side**, so within `getStaticProps`, which runs on the server/at build time. `<MDXRemote />` on the other hand is intended to be run on the client side, in the browser.

-- **`serialize(source: string, { components?: object, mdxOptions?: object, provider?: object, scope?: object })`**
+- **`serialize(source: string, { mdxOptions?: object, scope?: object })`**

-  **`serialize`** consumes a string of MDX along with any components it utilizes in the format `{ ComponentName: ActualComponent }`.
+  **`serialize`** consumes a string of MDX.
 It also can optionally be passed options which are [passed directly to MDX](https://mdxjs.com/advanced/plugins), and a scope object that can be included in the mdx scope.
-The function returns an object that is intended to be passed into `hydrate` directly.
+The function returns an object that is intended to be passed into `<MDXRemote />` directly.

   ```ts
   serialize(